This is an introductory programming course designed specifically for

 with ability to solve problems (and evaluate solutions) that LLMs get

-skills to compete against LLMs and to justify your worth to
+the skills to compete against LLMs and to justify your worth to

 employers.